junxit/us-congress-bills-111/metadata.md

 - 2009-12-02 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 920). (text: CR H13402)
 - 2009-12-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 920).(text: CR H13402)
 - 2009-12-02 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-12-03 — Received in the Senate and referred to the Committee on Banking, Housing, and Urban Affairs.